neatify-tech/neatify/README.md

 neatify
 ```

+On first run -if you haven't added an explicit repository- Neatify adds the core repository to `~/.neatify/config.toml` and syncs it automatically.
+After that, running `neatify` formats all supported files in the current directory (recursive), based on file extensions.

 See all options:

 ```bash
 neatify --help
 ```

-On first run, Neatify adds the core repository to `~/.neatify/config.toml` and syncs it automatically.
-After that, running `neatify` formats all supported files in the current directory (recursive), based on file extensions.

-File-level detection only.
-If a formatter (like HTML) embeds other languages, it can dispatch internally.

 ### Format a Single Language